 While indulging in this delicious ravioli adorned with crispy mushrooms, goat cheese oozes into the tomato broth.
 A bread service delivered to the table as a side will help ensure no yumminess is left behind.

 Here we have one of the restaurant’s infamous seasonal salads.
 Below is the Market strawberry salad with Burrata cheese.
-And yes, it tasted even better than it looked.
+Somehow, it tasted even better than it looked.

 Related: The Pools at Disney’s Contemporary

-Contemporary Grounds is a coffee bar located off the Contemporary’s first-floor lobby.
-They are usually open from 6:00 a.m. through 1:00 p.m.
+Contemporary Grounds is a coffee bar that sits off the Contemporary’s first-floor lobby.
+They are usually open daily from 6:00 a.m. until 10:00 p.m.

 Here are a few of the menu items.

-Lastly, I wanted to mention that you can pick up a variety of snacks and other pantry items at Fantasia Market.
-Fantasia Market is located across from Bay View Gifts on the fourth floor.
+Lastly, I wanted to mention that you can pick up various snacks and other pantry items at Fantasia Market.
+Fantasia Market is located across from Bay View Gifts on the resort’s fourth floor.

 Here is a photo to give you an idea of what’s available, or you can preview the entire photo report.